-- Indicates the number of milliseconds (one thousandths of one second) required by the device to execute a form feed.
+- FFnnn Indicates the number of milliseconds (one thousandths of one second) required by the device to execute a form feed.
 The range of this value may be between 0 and 63999 (up to 64 seconds).
 The default value is zero.
-This option may be specified in addition to the ENABLE option both will be in effect. - Lnnn Indicates the line length for the listing device being attached.
+This option may be specified in addition to the ENABLE option -- both will be in effect. - Hnnn Indicates the number of milliseconds required for disk head load time.
+This option is used to fine tune the disk driver to your specific set of disks. - Lnnn Indicates the line length for the listing device or console being attached.
 When this option is not specified the default value for the specific device is used.
-Normally the default is 80.
+Normally the default for printers is 80; the default value for consoles terminals is 79.